About Cost Accounting Standards (CAS)

 What if a cost comes up after an award is made?

 The unit will need to evaluate each cost on a transaction by transaction basis to determine whether it is an allowable CAS exception item.
-The unit may submit an OAF to email@example.com for review and approval if unsure that the expenditure is allowable.
+If unsure that the expenditure is allowable, the unit may submit their justification for CAS exception for review and approval by emailing their AMT Award Monitoring GCO.
 The unit is responsible for maintaining all required documentation related to costs meeting the CAS exception criteria.

 Why must the Unit maintain documentation?